ghoomfrog/kid/README.md

 ## Blobs

-Blobs are global keys stored in disk (alongside memory).
+Blobs are global keys stored in disk (alongside memory) in a program-local folder.
 They're suffixed with `!`.

 ```kid
 todos! =